The 10 most in-demand jobs in technology recruitment

 Why they’re in demand: Due to the dramatically increased use of IT and computer tech in many businesses in a wide range of industries, more and more CIOs are needed to fill these executive roles.

-The sheer number of tech startups in Canadian cities and our growing reliance on technology is a good indicator that the need for AI, IT, and other tech specialists is not going to decrease any time soon – if ever.
+The sheer number of tech startups in Canadian cities and our growing reliance on technology is a good indicator that the need for AI and IT recruitment as well as other tech specialists is not going to decrease any time soon – if ever.
 Unless a vastly greater number of young students choose to pursue STEM careers, there will continue to be more demand than supply of these highly sought-after professionals with advanced skills.
 This reality certainly gives hiring managers and recruiters a challenge… and perhaps give the next generation a real incentive when choosing their career!